HypnoticSiege/bathroom-log/README.md

 Contributing to this project would be greatly appreciated!
 If you would like to add any features or do any of the WIP's, you can fork this project and open a pull request!

 # Contact
-If you have any questions regarding Bathroom Log, you can contact me either on my [Website](https://hypnoticsiege.net/contact) or [Email Me](mailto:luis@hypnoticsiege.net?subject=Bathroom Log)
+If you have any questions regarding Bathroom Log, you can contact me either on my [Website](https://hypnoticsiege.net/contact), opening an issue here on GitHub, or emailing me at [luis@hypnoticsiege.net](mailto:luis@hypnoticsiege.net?subject=Bathroom Log)!